 Castelo de Aljezur, 8670-156 Aljezur, Portugal. | 37° 18' 58.3" N | 08° 48' 17.2" W

 Following the earthquake of 1755, there was a subsequent rise of disease in the old town, notably malaria.
 The Bishop of the Faro, Francisco Gomes de Avelar, commissioned a new settlement on the opposite bank of the river.
-Although the old town was never completely abandoned the town's commerce moved to the east bank.
+Although the old town was never completely abandoned, the town's commerce moved to the east bank.

 | Igreja Matriz de Nossa Senhora da Alva

-Only four kilometres (3 miles) from the village of Odeceixe, the beach lies on the mouth of the river Seixe which forms the border between the Algarve and Alentejo.
-The blue flag Praia de Odeceixe is a broad expanse of sand with plenty of facilities including beachside shops and cafes.
+Only four kilometres (3 mi) from the village of Odeceixe, the beach lies on the mouth of the river Seixe, which forms the border between the Algarve and Alentejo.
+The blue flag Praia de Odeceixe is a broad expanse of sand with plenty of facilities, including beachside shops and cafes.
 At the northern end, there are steep, sheer cliffs.
 The small cove at the far southern end is designated as a nudist area.
-Where the beach is exposed to the Atlantic, the swell is enjoyed by surfers and the river offers calmer waters for bathers, although caution is needed when the tide is going out due to strong currents.
-During high season a road train takes people between the village and beach, albeit at a walking speed. |
+Where the beach is exposed to the Atlantic, the swell is enjoyed by surfers and the river offers calmer waters for bathers, although caution is needed when the tide is going out because of strong currents.
+During high season, a road train takes people between the village and the beach, albeit at a walking speed. | 37º 26' 31.9" N | 08º 47' 54.8" W

 The Rio Aljezur meets the Atlantic at the southern end of this wide expanse of fine golden sand.
-The dunes that line the beach are a habitat for rare flora and are traversed by a series of wooden boardwalks.
-At low tide, a shallow lagoon is left on the beach that offers safe bathing for youngsters.
-Care should be taken at high tide by the mouth of the river as undercurrents here can be strong.
-However, the beach is patrolled by lifeguards during the summer season.
-When wind conditions are correct the surf here is lively enough to attract surfing enthusiasts.
-Facilities are found at both ends of the beach by accompanying car parks, such as beach bars, restaurants and toilets. | 37º 21' 07.7" N | 08º 50' 39.5" W
+The dunes that line the beach are a habitat for rare flora.
+A series of wooden boardwalks traverse the dunes.
+When the tide retreats, a shallow lagoon remains on the beach offering safe bathing for youngsters.
+Care is needed during high tide by the mouth of the river as undercurrents here can be strong.
+Praia da Amoreira is patrolled by lifeguards during the summer.
+When wind conditions are favourable, the surf here is lively enough to attract surfing enthusiasts.
+You can find facilities at both ends of the beach, such as car parks, beach bars, restaurants and toilets. | 37º 21' 07.7" N | 08º 50' 39.5" W

 Just south of the Rio Aljezur is the Blue Flagged Praia do Monte Clérigo beach, easily accessible off the main road just outside the village of the same name.
 Access to the fine golden sands is via wooden pathways and stairways.
-At the southern end of the beach are curious rock formations.
+There are curious rock formations at the southern end of the beach.
 The rock pools are a habitat for marine life.
-As with other beaches in the area when the conditions are right the waves attract surfers.
-There is ample parking and well thought out disabled access to the beach. | 37º 20' 26.9" N | 08º 51' 11.1" W
+As with other beaches in the area, when the conditions are right, the waves attract surfers.
+There is ample parking and well-thought-out disabled access to the beach. | 37º 20' 26.9" N | 08º 51' 11.1" W

 37º 17' 39.9" N | 08º 51' 57.8" W